tigerabrodi/framer-motion-notes/README.md

 You want to make sure your animations have spring motions to make them feel real.

 Don't hesistate to play around with damping and stiffness to get the best result.

+# Layout animations

+If needing to animate the layout e.g. size or positioning, you can set `layout` to true.

+- Both parent and all children need layout animation set to true.
+- Children need it too, to avoid animating in the wrong way.
+- Parent and children need the same transition values to look in sync.
+- Parent needs to make sure the positioning of children is ok so that during layout animation they don't look jarring.